North American Industry Classification System (NAICS)

 for the following NAICS supersectors and select sectors listed below.
 Seasonally adjusted

 data are available for all series.
-For some series, no seasonal pattern was identified,
+For some series, no regular seasonal movements could

 Mining and Logging